kupad/meme-it-so/README.md

 "Meme It So" is A media (TV show and Movie) screen capture and text caption
 database and image macro generator.

-Copyright (C) 2021  Phillip "Dreizen
+Copyright (C) 2021  Phillip Dreizen

 Meme It So is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published